tegonal/gt/README.md

 Examples:
 # pull the file src/utility/update-bash-docu.sh from remote tegonal-scripts
 # in version v0.1.0 (i.e. tag v0.1.0 is used)
+# into the default directory of this remote
 gt pull -r tegonal-scripts -t v0.1.0 -p src/utility/update-bash-docu.sh

 # pull the directory src/utility/ from remote tegonal-scripts